Girls Will Be designs clothes that empower girls to be themselves.

 Believes Girls Will Be...…Individuals

-As “Uncle Dave” to both Maya and Grace, David created many of the amazing graphics for our clothing line.
+As “Uncle Dave” to both Maya and Grace, David created many of the amazing original graphics for our clothing line.
 A man of many talents, David also built our blog and could even build our office furniture if we needed him to.
-By day, David is an architect with a focus on designing theaters (check out the recently completed Black Ensemble Theatre here).
-In the spare time that he does not spend on Girls Will Be, he is constantly painting, sculpting, blogging, building things, and being active in the political process.
+By day, David is an architect with a focus on designing theaters (check out the Black Ensemble Theatre here).
+In his spare time, David is constantly painting, sculpting, blogging, building things, and being active in the political process.